Pylons/pyramid/docs/tutorials/bfgwiki/definingmodels.rst

 Defining Models
 ===============

-The first change we'll make to our bone-stock paster-generated application will be to define a number of :term:`model` constructors.
+The first change we'll make to our bone-stock ``paster`` -generated application will be to define a number of :term:`model` constructors.
 For this application, which will be a Wiki, we will need two kinds of model constructors: a "Wiki" model constructor, and a "Page" model